hugohadfield/suncompass/README.md

 - You can stabilise SLAM algorithms by adding an absolute yaw reference
 - If you know the time, you know which way the sun is relative to you, and you have a reasonable estimate of where in the world you are then you can tell global heading

+### What happens when the sun isn't shining?
+The algorithm doesn't work 🤷‍♂️

 ## Repository Contents